Cixi, Zhejiang

 Cixi, formerly romanized as Tzeki, is a county-level city under the jurisdiction of the sub-provincial city of Ningbo, in northeastern Zhejiang province, China.
 As of the 2020 census, its population was 1,829,488.
 Its urban agglomeration built-up (or metro) area, largely contiguous with Cixi plus the county-level city of Yuyao, had 3,083,520 inhabitants.

 History

 Cixi was part of the state of Yue in the Spring and Autumn period (770–476 B.C.).
 The county was set up in the Qin dynasty.
 At first it was called "Gouzhang" and has been using the name of "Cixi" since the Kaiyuan reign of the Tang dynasty (738 A.D.).

 Geography

 Cixi City is located on the south of the economic circle of Yangtze River Delta, and is 60 km from Ningbo in the east, 148 km from Shanghai in the north and 138 km from Hangzhou in the west.
+Since 1047, the City has been constantly expanding into the sea, forming rings of roads and canals like a tree.
+There are twelve ring roads in June 2026.